PHANTOM9009/GREED/Documentation.md

 			Greed::coords ob=> coordinates of the tile about which you want to know int m=> m=0 if you want to refer to the global map m=1 if you want to refer to the local map
+	45. void frame_rate_limiter()
+		-> call this function in the > event handling loop of your game inside an if condition so that it can control the speed of your loop and run your algorithm smoothly.